 The foundation also enjoys an excellent relationship with local and national government given their 40 years of commitment to Cilacap and Indonesia.
 The foundation has met with many ministers and politicians over the years.

 Structure – Foundation Y.S.B.S

-Schools Programme – a total of 26 schools have been built over 40 years by the OMI in Cilacap
+Schools Programme – a total of 26 schools have been built over 40 years by the OMIs in Cilacap

-Hospital programme – a catholic hospital was built in the 1970’s and is still in operation today, owned and managed by the Daughters of Sacred Heart order of nuns.
+Hospital programme – a Catholic hospital was built in the 1970’s and is still in operation today, owned and managed by the Daughters of the Sacred Heart.

 Women’s Group Co-Op – People’s Bank provides loans to local women’s groups which allow them to supplement the low family income.

 Maritime Academy – the foundation took over running the Academy Maritime Nusantara (AMN) in 1991.
 The Academy educates and trains cadets for work as officers in the shipping industry worldwide.